Asylum Seekers Housing Program

 Asylum seekers are incredibly vulnerable.
 Of the recent arrivals at the Centre, about two-thirds are homeless or about to become homeless and 98% require mental health support.
 About a third have no Medicare support and more than a third do not have the right to work.

-In 2015-16, the Asylum Seekers Centre cared for 1,655 people seeking asylum from more than 75 countries including Iran, Pakistan, Sri Lanka, Bangladesh and Myanmar.
+In 2017-2018, the Asylum Seekers Centre cared for 3,210 people seeking asylum, including 814 children.
+Those people came from 91 countries including Iran, Pakistan, Sri Lanka, Bangladesh and Myanmar.